An Introduction to Deep Morphological Networks: Conclusion

-The presented conclusions open some opportunities towards a better use and optimization of morphological operations.
-In the future, we plan to test larger networks, better analyze the combination of DeepMorphNets and ConvNets, optimize the use of trainable parameters, and test DeepMorphNets in different applications.
+Although the presented conclusions may open opportunities towards a better use and optimization of non-linear morphological operations, learning the optimal shapes of the structuring elements used in each morphological neuron raises multiple scientific and technical challenges, including the high number of trainable parameters (which increase the complexity of the network), and so on.
+Following the proof of concept presented in this manuscript, we will continue our work trying to tackle these computational limitations in order to consider more complex architectures.
+Furthermore, we plan to analyze the combination of DeepMorphNets and ConvNets and to test DeepMorphNets in different applications.